Academics

 • Art

-The Lower School visual arts program at Burke’s fosters a resilient mindset through engagement with the creative process.
+The Lower School visual arts program fosters a resilient mindset through engagement with the creative process.
 The goal is to enable students to see themselves as artists and to gain confidence in their unique creative vision.
 The art curriculum combines hands-on studio practice with exposure to art history and aesthetic appreciation.
 Students learn to use visual language to express themselves with an emphasis on self-direction, problem-solving, risk-taking, resiliency, and individual creativity.
 Students are exposed to art from diverse cultures, artists, and genres in order to enhance their artistic vocabulary and help them develop an individual art practice.
 Curricular integration occurs at every grade level.

 In early May, students showcase their artwork in the annual Arts Festival, a community celebration open to the public.